weskempa-liferay/LiferayElectronics/replit.md

 ## Recent Changes

+### November 11, 2025
+- ✅ **CRITICAL UPDATE:** Converted all fragments to use proper Liferay FreeMarker syntax
+- ✅ All dynamic values now use `${configuration.*}` with default values
+- ✅ Added editable regions with `data-lfr-editable-*` attributes for inline text editing
+- ✅ Updated all configuration.json files to align with HTML templates
+- ✅ Testimonial carousel now configuration-driven with 3 testimonials
+- ✅ All fragments validated and architect-approved for Liferay DXP import

 ### November 10, 2025
 - ✅ Created complete fragment collection with 8 fragments
 - ✅ Added Header Navigation fragment with comprehensive keyboard accessibility